 What is the link between serotonin and depression?

 Depression is a serious mental illness that causes people to experience intense feelings of sadness and despair.
-While it’s normal for us all to feel upset or ‘down’ from time-to-time, people who struggle with depression usually experience such crushing low moods that the way they think, feel and act on a daily basis is impaired.
+While it’s normal for us all to feel upset or ‘down’ from time-to-time, people who struggle with depression and their mental health usually experience such crushing low moods that the way they think, feel and act on a daily basis is impaired.